wrapperband/FeathercoinWalletGuide/README.md

 # Feathercoin Wallet Guide

-Feathercoin Wallet guide aims to show what the features are of the Feathercoin Wallet and how they can be used.
-Many features have been experimental since the 0.8.x series.
-The guide starts at version 0.9.3.2 and greater.
+Feathercoin Wallet guide aims to show how to use the features of the Feathercoin Wallet.
+In particular, how to use them in wallet versions 0.9.6 or above.

+### Feathercoin (FTC) Core Wallet : Main Features

+Send and Receive Feathercoins to an Address, Stealth Address, URI text document or QRCode.
+View and filter the Transactions
+Connect to a the network and update the Blockchain information.
+Sign and Verify a message  given to prove ownership. your message has appeared at an address.

-### Feathercoin (FTC) Core : Additional Features List
+### Feathercoin (FTC) Core Wallet : Additional Features List

 **Advanced Features -**
 * Multi - Signature Transactions